David Nalbandian: 2008

 At the French Open, Nalbandian suffered a shock loss in the second round to Frenchman Jérémy Chardy.
-After being two sets up and seemingly in control, he lost the next three to hand Chardy the win 6–3, 6–4, 2–6, 1–6, 2–6.
+After being two sets up and seemingly in control, he lost the next three to hand Chardy the win.
 He also suffered early exits from both Wimbledon and the US Open, losing in the second round and third round, respectively.
-His indoor season, however, was a success, as he won his ninth career title at the 2008 Stockholm Open, defeating Robin Söderling 6–2, 5–7, 6–3, in the finals.
+His indoor season, however, was a success, as he won his ninth career title at the 2008 Stockholm Open, defeating Robin Söderling in the final.
 He was defending champion at the Madrid Masters but was quickly eliminated by fellow Argentine Juan Martín del Potro in the third round.
 He then entered both the Davidoff Swiss Indoors and the BNP Paribas Masters, where he was once again the defending champion.
 He did not win either of these tournaments but found himself in the finals of both.

 To end the year, he participated in the 2008 Davis Cup and was up on an opening match against David Ferrer.
 Despite a victory, he ended up on the losing team against Spain in the Davis Cup finals in Argentina (The Argentine team lost 1–3).
 He made some offensive comments in the press against Spain, the Spanish tennis team, and Rafael Nadal.
 It was rumoured that he and Agustín Calleri were involved in a fight after they lost their doubles rubber.
 Nalbandian denied this.
 He was fined $10,000 for leaving the stadium after his and Calleri's defeat in doubles to Spaniards Fernando Verdasco and Feliciano López, and for his refusal to appear at a subsequent press conference to comment on the Argentine team's setback.

 2009

-Nalbandian started his 2009 tour by winning his tenth career ATP title at the Medibank International in Sydney, Australia, after defeating Finland's Jarkko Nieminen, 6–3, 6–7, 6–2, in the final.
-At the Australian Open, he defeated Marc Gicquel in the first round, 6–1, 4–6, 6–2, 6–3, before being upset by unseeded Taiwanese player Lu Yen-Hsun, 4–6, 7–5, 6–4, 4–6, 2–6, in the second round.
-At the 2009 BNP Paribas Open in Indian Wells, California, he lost to World No. 1 Rafael Nadal, 6–3, 6–7, 0–6, in the fourth round for the first time, failing to convert on five match points in the second set.
+Nalbandian started his 2009 tour by winning his tenth career ATP title at the Medibank International in Sydney, Australia, after defeating Finland's Jarkko Nieminen in the final.
+At the Australian Open, he defeated Marc Gicquel in the first round, in four sets before being upset by unseeded Taiwanese player Lu Yen-Hsun in five sets in the second round.
+At the 2009 BNP Paribas Open in Indian Wells, California, he lost to World No. 1 Rafael Nadal in the fourth round for the first time, failing to convert on five match points in the second set.
 In May, he announced that he would have to undergo hip surgery, resulting in not being able to compete in the remaining Grand Slams and the Davis Cup.
-In August, he announced that he would return to practice and eventually to competitive tennis at the Australian Open in January.
+In August, he announced that he would return to practice and eventually to competitive tennis at the Australian Open in January 2010.
 A few days before the beginning of the tournament, he was forced to withdraw from the event due to an abdominal injury.